natenka/pyneng-book-en/docs/source/book/12_useful_modules/pprint.rst

 Nesting restriction
 ~~~~~~~~~~~~~~~~~~~~~~~

-Function pprint() has an additional **depth** parameter that allows limiting the depth of data structure display.
+Function ``pprint`` has an additional **depth** parameter that allows limiting
+the depth of data structure display.

-For example, there’s a dictionary:
+For example, there's a dictionary:

 .. code:: python